valentas-kurauskas/margo/readme-installation.txt

 2. `sudo apt install libgdal-dev`.
 If there is a package conflict: `sudo apt remove mariadb-dev`.
 3. `pip install -r gui/requirements.txt`.
 The GDAL package version needs to match the GDAL version installed in the previous step.

+There is a strange known bug related with `chromium` browser internally used by PyQt and Linux.
+If the map does not work for you, check that all `ulimit` limits are unset.

 RUNNING GUI WITH PYTHON 2